 With its subtly textured, lustrous finish, Venetian plaster epitomises timeless elegance.
-As a lime-based product, it celebrates the organic beauty of polished natural stone, transforming walls and ceilings into handcrafted works of art.
-This centuries-old veneering technique dates back to Roman times, and was used extensively in Venice during the Renaissance period.
+As a lime-base product, it celebrates the organic beauty of polish natural stone.
+Transforming walls and ceilings into handcraft works of art.
+This centuries-old veneering technique dates back to Roman times.
+And was use extensively in Venice during the Renaissance period.

-In the 15th century, Venetian architects veneered the walls of their canal-side buildings with a wet mixture of crushed marble and slaked (powdered) lime, which was applied in thin layers and ‘burnished’ or polished to a glossy finish with a flat, steel trowel.
-The finish recreated the opulent look of marble, but without weighing down the buildings’ watery foundations as stone cladding would have done.
-Venetian plaster also proved to be highly durable and well-suited to the city’s damp conditions.
+In the 15th century, Venetian architects veneer the walls of their canal-side buildings with a wet mixture of crush marble and slake lime.
+Which was apply in thin layers and ‘burnished’ or polish to a glossy finish with a flat.
+Also, steel trowel.
+The finish recreat the opulent look of marble.
+But without weighing down the buildings.
+Additionally, watery foundations as stone cladding would have done.
+Venetian plaster also prove to be highly durable and well-suited to the city’s damp conditions.

-Today, ‘Venetian plaster’ describes many forms of decorative or polished plaster.
-Specialist plasterers sometimes use other terms, including: Venetian stucco, Marmorino & Polished plaster.
+Today, ‘Venetian plaster’ describes many forms of decorative or polish plaster.
+Furthermore, specialist plasterers sometimes use other terms.
+Including: Venetian stucco, Marmorino & Polish plaster.

-Venetian plaster is the ultimate bespoke wall-surfacing product, as it can be customised to suit the style of your home.
-It can be smooth or highly textured, polished to a gentle gleam or a high-gloss, mirror-like glaze.
-Choose a bold colour, a pearlescent or metallic finish, or a pared-back neutral.
-Venetian plaster can also be designed to mimic the look of natural stones, such as marble, travertine or limestone.
+Venetian plaster is the ultimate bespoke wall-surfacing product.
+As it is customise to suit the style of your home.
+It can be smooth or highly texture, polish to a gentle gleam or a high-gloss.
+Mirror-like glaze.
+Choose a bold colour, a pearlescent or metallic finish, or a pare-back neutral.
+Venetian plaster can also be designe to mimic the look of natural stones.
+Finally, such as marble, travertine or limestone.